-Time passed, and one year I just knew that the vision quest was going to happen for me.
+Time passed, and one year I just knew that the wilderness fast was going to happen for me.
 I went with the group to a private canyon in Canyon de Chelly, Arizona.
 This was Navaho (Dine) land and the canyon was beautiful.
 A Dine grandmother had had a dream to “let all peoples” onto her land and canyon.
-It was her granddaughter – Ronnie – who brought this dream to reality….and how SWC students ended up coming to the land for vision quest.
+It was her granddaughter – Ronnie – who brought this dream to reality….and how SWC students ended up coming to the land for wilderness fast.
 We were all excited and a bit anxious when we arrived…and straight off we were querying Ronnie about the canyon creatures.
 Were there bears? snakes? mountain lions!???
-Ronnie reassured us.
-“Bears and cougars are not really in the canyon this time of year and there are snakes but I have never seen a rattler in all my 40+ years of living here.”
+Ronnie reassured us, “Bears and cougars are not really in the canyon this time of year and there are snakes but I have never seen a rattler in all my 40+ years of living here.”
 What a relief!

-Vision quest is always filled with surprises.
-You get up close and personal with nature…there are scary moments…but it is a very special experience to be in communion with mother earth for day after day.
-The VQ experience “cooks” in a person for a year, or so they say…and for me I can honestly say that my VQ experience was so profound that it “cooked” in me for about 3 years.
+Wilderness Fast is always filled with surprises.
+You get up close and personal with nature…there are scary moments…but it is a very special experience to be in communion with mother earth day after day.
+The WF experience “cooks” in a person for a year, or so they say…and for me I can honestly say that my WF experience was so profound that it “cooked” in me for about 3 years.
 There were surprises like the snake…and powerful dreams, and wide awake mystical experiences that defy description.
-I was also bored, hot, itchy and a bit scared when it started to thunder and lightening.
+I was also bored, hot, itchy and a bit scared when it started to thunder and lightning.
 You take the bad with the good.
 Would I recommend it?
 Most definitely!